ABIDING PRESENCE LUTHERAN CHURCH

 Information for Families

 Are children welcome to attend the worship services?
-Is there a nursery available for younger children?

 What if I or my child need to get up and leave in the middle of the worship service?